AdobeDocs/workfront.en/help/quicksilver/workfront-proof/wp-emailsntfctns/proof-notifications-and-reminders/new-version-email.md

 >[!NOTE]
 >
->If the email notifications are disabled as a default in the Account settings, reviewers won't receive any New version emails unless the Notify people by email box is checked on the New version page.
+>If the email notifications are disabled as a default in the Account settings, reviewers won't receive any New version emails unless the [!UICONTROL Notify people by email] box is checked on the New version page.

 ![New_Version_Email.png](assets/new-version-email-350x212.png)